Get Involved in the Better Bus Project

 - go to the community to seek out involvement,

-- collaborate with four Community Partners on outreach to hard-to reach populations,
+- collaborate with four Community Partners (Luma Consulting, LLC, Bragtown Community Association, Be Connected Durham, and Durham Committee on the Affairs of Black People, Inc.) on outreach to hard-to reach populations,

 - be flexible and adjust engagement efforts to respond to the community, and